Kate Foo Kune: Professional life

 Foo Kune started playing badminton at the age of six and turned professional by twelve.
 She first participated in a junior competition at age 12 in 2005.
 She had her international debut Thomas and Uber Cup Qualification for Africa in 2010 held at Uganda.
 She was named Sportswoman of the Year in 2015 in Mauritius.
-In doubles, she partnered with Yeldy Marie Louison, while in mixed doubles, she partnered with Julien Paul.
+In doubles, she partnered with Yeldy Marie Louison; in mixed doubles, she partnered with Julien Paul.
 During the early part of her career, she paired with her sister Karen Foo Kune.
-During her first outing in the African Badminton Cup of Nations, she finished second, but a few weeks later, she won the Mauritius International Series.
+She finished second during her first outing in the African Badminton Cup of Nations, but a few weeks later, she won the Mauritius International Series.
 She went on to win the Under-15 and Under-19 African tournaments.

 In September 2013, it was reported that she was one of the 14 players selected for the Road to Rio Program, a program that aimed to help African badminton players compete at the 2016 Summer Olympics.

 As of 2016, she lived in Paris, France, and joined Issy-Les-Moulineaux Badminton Club.
-Prior to this, she trained for four months in Malaysia and Leeds, England.
+Before this, she trained for four months in Malaysia and Leeds, England.

 Foo Kune was part of the Mauritius badminton squad which won the title at the 2016 Africa Continental Team Badminton Championships in February 2016, which also confirms the participation of Mauritius in 2016 Uber Cup.
 In June 2016, Foo Kune won the 2016 European Badminton Club Championships with her club despite losing in the final to Beatriz Corrales.
 She was the flagbearer for Mauritius during the Parade of Nations.
 She won her first match against Wendy Chen Hsuan-Yu of Australia, but was defeated by Porntip Buranaprasertsuk of Thailand and failed to qualify for the next round.

-In June 2019, Foo Kune was tested positive for doping during the 2019 African Badminton Championships and in November 2019, she was retrospectively disqualified from the championship, thus becoming the first ever badminton player from Mauritius to be suspended for doping.
-In December 2020, Foo Kune was banned for two years for the positive test, after a failed appeal to the Court of Arbitration for Sport.
-As a result, Foo Kune cannot compete at the delayed 2020 Summer Olympics in 2021.
+Foo Kune served a two-year competition ban from December 2020 to December 2022 for an anti-doping rule violation in relation to unintentional use of androstenedione following a test at the 2019 African Badminton Championships.
+Although the Badminton World Federation (BWF) Doping Hearing Panel had earlier ruled that Foo Kune was not a fault and should receive no sanction, the Court of Arbitration for Sport disagreed and imposed the ban following an appeal by BWF.